nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A command-line interface available in older versions of Windows.

    Netdata
-      A tool for real-time health monitoring and performance troubleshooting for systems.

-   Netdata
-      A real-time monitoring tool that offers insights into server and application performance.
+      A real-time health monitoring and performance troubleshooting tool for systems.
+It offers insights into server and application performance.

    Network
       Options to manage network settings and operations for the ForensicVM.

-   Network
-      Pertains to data transmission rates and network activity.

    Network Card
-      A hardware component that connects a computer to a network.

-   Network Card
-      A hardware component or a virtual representation that allows computers to connect to a network.
+      A hardware component or a virtual representation that connects a computer to a network.

    Network Isolation
       A safety measure that eliminates the need for network connectivity to mitigate associated risks.